Simultaneous Computation and Communication over MAC: Concluding Remarks

 \subsection{Extension in Further Research}

-After having shown in an example case in the previous subsection that implementing \gls{socc} in a communication system with \gls{otac} will not in every case hinge on an ability to trade off analog error for performance parameters of the system other than the analog rate, we discuss in this subsection some possible directions for future research.
+In the previous subsection, we have shown for an example that implementing \gls{socc} in a communication system with \gls{otac} will not in every case hinge on an ability to trade off analog error for performance parameters of the system other than the analog rate.
+In this subsection, we discuss some possible directions for future research.

 To a certain extent, the relationship \eqref{eq:analograte-mse-relationship} is inherent to the proposed communication scheme and cannot easily be fully lifted.
 However, we do have some ideas on how it could be mitigated as a part of future research.
 The basic idea is that the \gls{socc} scheme we propose is necessarily simplified compared to what would eventually be used in a real-world communication system.
 This simplification is necessary for the scheme to be amenable to theoretical analysis.
-So it is very likely that research which intends to bring \gls{socc} closer to real-world applications needs to make a number of modifications and extensions intended to address challenges and complications faced in specific implementation scenarios, and a mitigation of the strictness of \eqref{eq:analograte-mse-relationship} is something that could naturally be achieved as part of an extension that addresses a different challenge of real-world applications.
+It is very likely that research which intends to bring \gls{socc} closer to real-world applications needs to make a number of modifications and extensions.
+We expect that they will be necessary to address challenges and complications faced in specific implementation scenarios.
+A mitigation of the strictness of \eqref{eq:analograte-mse-relationship} is something that could naturally be achieved as part of an extension that also addresses a different challenge of real-world applications.

 The idea we intend to outline here is specific to a scenario such as in Section~\ref{sec:fmon} where the analog signals are subject to fading and the analog transmitters may be subject to different amplitude constraints.
 In this case, our scheme adjusts the effective transmit amplitude of all analog transmitters as shown in \eqref{eq:cor-analog-amplitude-constraint} to match that of the weakest user in the system.
 The cost of this in terms of performance could be massive if the product of amplitude constraint and channel strength $\absolutevalue{\fading_{\txIndex}}\amplitudeConstraint_{\txIndex}$ vary a lot among the analog users.
 One possible extension to our \gls{socc} scheme would be to select a number of users with the lowest values of $\absolutevalue{\fading_{\txIndex}}\amplitudeConstraint_{\txIndex}$ and have these users transmit a source and channel encoded version of their analog values during the digital part of the communication.
 The receiver would adapt to this by decoding the digitally transmitted values and adjust the computed sum value in post-processing.
 This would have the following effects on the performance parameters of the communication system: \begin{itemize} \item The remaining analog users could transmit at a higher power and make fuller use of their amplitude allowance, decreasing the analog error $\converseAnalogErrorVariance$ (notice that \eqref{eq:analograte-mse-relationship} contains not just $\analograte$ but also $\analogAmplitudeConstraint$ which would increase according to \eqref{eq:cor-analog-amplitude-constraint}). \item The analog rate $\analograte$ used in the communication system would not change. \item Since some of the analog users now participate in the digital part of the communication system, the sum rate available for the remaining digital communications would decrease. \end{itemize} This means we have achieved the tradeoff which according to our example in the opening paragraph of Section~\ref{sec:analograte-mse-relationship} is not possible to achieve in the unmodified version of the \gls{socc} scheme.